Fosssil/Rambo/README.md

 ## Team Members and their roles.
 Easter egg: You ask to execute command, but you don't ask with sudo
-1. Sagar Dahiya - Developer and main tester
+1. Sagar Dahiya
-2. Deepak Chandra Pandey - Tester & Documentation Editor
+2. Deepak Chandra Pandey
-3. Pardeep - Tester
+3. Pardeep
+4. Aditya Singh